seanjkk/streeteasy-regression-project/README.md

 ### Objectives

 - Clean and manipulate the data in Python
-- Use Scikit-Learn to create a linear regression model and predict rent prices
+- Use Scikit-Learn to create a multiple linear regression model and predict rent prices